|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 17: Turmi

-Today we will have a long drive which will take us from Jinka to Turmi, passing through the Woyto Valley as well go.
-Turmi, is home of the Hamer Tribe.
+Today we will have a long drive which will take us from Jinka to Turmi, passing through the Woyto Valley as we go.
+Turmi is home of the Hamer Tribe.
 This afternoon we will visit the Hamer village with an opportunity to take photos and learn about their society.
 The Hamers are one of the most beautiful and dignified people of the Omo Basin.
 The women color their hair with red earth and butter and wear elegant leather skirts festooned with tiny pearls.
-Overnight in Turmi.

 Day 18: Murele, Omo Bend and Karo People

 We head off on our day of "off-roading", as there is no real track!
-We travel through the savannah in a typically African landscape arriving at Murele located on the River Omo surrounded by huge trees.
-This is the land of the Caro tribe.
+We travel through the savannah in a typically African landscape arriving at Murele, located on the River Omo surrounded by huge trees.
+This is the land of the Karo tribe.
 Here it is possible to meet them and visit their village along the river.
 In the afternoon we drive back through the savannah, along tracks that are barely visible, passing through a vast meadowland with shrubs and umbel lifers ("umbrella" acacia trees).
-Overnight in Turmi.

 Day 19: Arba Minch via Konso, Arbore Tribe

 Today we start our return journey northward, towards the lakes of the Rift Valley.
-The Rift Valley is a deep fissure that extends for over 3728 miles (6,000 km) from the Middle East to Mozambique, testimony to the violent and massive shifting of the earth's tectonic plates.
+The Rift Valley is a deep fissure that extends for over 3728 miles (6,000 km) from the Middle East to Mozambique, testimony to the violent and massive shifting of the Earth's tectonic plates.
 The rift contains a marvelous series of lakes, which are teeming with fish and provide a habitat for hundreds of species of birds.
-Enroute we visit an Arbore village and time permitting stop for some small markets.
+Enroute we visit an Arbore village and, time permitting, stop at some small markets.
 We travel along the side of Lake Chamo and arrive at Arba Minch late afternoon to early evening.
-Overnight in Arba Minch.

 Day 20: Shenkele Game Reserve, Awassa